Achronus/Udacity-DRL-Nanodegree-Projects/p1_navigation/README.md

 ![Banana World Environment](https://github.com/Achronus/Udacity-DRL-Nanodegree-Projects/blob/master/imgs/bananas.gif)

-## Project Details
+## Environment Details

-The agents goal is to collect as many yellow bananas as possible while avoiding the blue bananas, where the agent recieves a reward of +1 for collecting a yellow banana and a reward of -1 for collecting a blue banana.
+The project focuses on a single agent, where it's goal is to collect as many yellow bananas as possible while avoiding the blue bananas.
+It recieves a reward of +1 for collecting a yellow banana and a reward of -1 for collecting a blue banana.

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
 Given this information, the agent learns how to best select the appropriate action.
 Four discrete actions are available, these are: